duylongpro99/this2that/docs/tasks/items/T003-define-migration-modes.md

 - Goal is documented, implemented, or planned with clear owner and status.
 - Outputs are linked back to the backlog with evidence (code, tests, docs, or decisions).
 ## Tracking
-- Status: TODO
+- Status: done
-- Owner: Unassigned
+- Owner: codex
+- Claimed: 2025-12-19
+- Completed: 2025-12-19
 - Target Milestone: TBD
-- Links: N/A
+- Links: docs/architecture.md

+## Summary
+- Documented supported migration modes and phase boundaries in docs/architecture.md.